abingdonpta/abingdonpta/content/posts/2022-06-01 New Website.md

 - [The history page](/history/) is a great way to learn more about our school's 72 year history.
 - [The documents page](/documents/) offers easy access to our bylaws, meeting minutes and other helpful information.

-If you have suggestions for the new website, share them with the website administrator at abingdonptasecretary@gmail.com.
+If you have suggestions for the new website, share them with us at abingdonelementarypta@gmail.com.

 For those interested in technical details, the new website runs on [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)), a static site generator.
 It's uploaded to Github and hosted on Cloudflare.

-If you'd like to serve as a backup administrator for this website, please reach out to abingdonptasecretary@gmail.com.
+If you'd like to serve as a backup administrator for this website, please reach out to abingdonelementarypta@gmail.com.
 We'd be happy to show you the ropes.